tomppasalmi/Untappd-alko/README.md

-# Untapped-alko
+# Untappd-alko
-Show your own Untapped rates on alko.fi website.
+Show your own Untappd rates on alko.fi website.

-This is a Google Chrome Extension to add Untapped rates to https://www.alko.fi/
+This is a Google Chrome Extension to add Untappd rates to https://www.alko.fi/

 Do not work in every beer in alko webstore.
-I am using beer name in webstore to query beers from Untapped API.
+I am using beer name in webstore to query beers from Untappd API.
 Some times names in alko are funny, like "Karhu tölkki"

-## Untapped API credentials
+## Untappd API credentials

 First obtain Untapped credentials here.
 > https://untappd.com/api/register?register=new

 ## Set-up
 #### Change API credentials
-Open script.js enter the Untapped credentials
+Open script.js enter the Untappd credentials

 ```
 var id = "UNTAPPED Client ID here";